bhaumik-solanki/personal-portfolio/readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project does not have a specific license.
+If you would like to use or contribute to this project, please contact me for more information.

 ## Contact